jaeheonshim/coderadio-bot/README.md

 ![][discordbot]

 Once the bot is in your server, enter any voice channel.
-Then, in any text chat, type `!play` to get the music started.
+Then, in any text chat, type `!radio play` to get the music started.

 ### Commands
-`!play` - Adds the bot to the voice channel the user who used the command is in, and starts streaming music.
+`!radio play` - Adds the bot to the voice channel the user who used the command is in, and starts streaming music.
-`!pause` - Pauses the music, but keeps the bot in the voice channel.
+`!radio pause` - Pauses the music, but keeps the bot in the voice channel.
 Send `!play` to resume.
-`!stop` - Stops the music and the bot will leave the voice channel.
+`!radio stop` - Stops the music and the bot will leave the voice channel.

+## Screenshots
+![][discordbot]
+![][voiceChannel]

 [discordbot]: ./img/discordStatus.png
 [voicechannel]: ./img/voiceChannel.png
 [textchat]: ./img/textChat.png

-## Screenshots
-![][voiceChannel]
-![][textchat]